Anders44/F20-1015/syllabus.md

 ## Instructor

 - Prof Philip Schlump
-- Office: Office hours will be on-line using zoom.
+- Office: Office hours will be online using Zoom.
 M,W,F from 8:00am to 9:00am and by appointment.
 The Zoom link to join will be emailed out to the class.
 - Contact via email (pschlump@uwyo.edu) or (for emergencies only): 720-209-7888 (my cell) and pschlump@gmail.com (personal email).
 - Class Time:  Lectures are online and pre-recorded.
 We will have a mix of discussion and one-on-one time during class.
-If your schedule will not permit getting together during a discussion time then we will schedule individual one-on-one time.
+If your schedule will not permit getting together during a discussion time, then we will schedule individual one-on-one time.
 I will be asking all of you when it is possible to have a 1 hour discussion - we will schedule it.

-If you want to call me to set up an appointment you will need to send me a SMS message first so that I enter your name into my contact list.
+If you call me to set up an appointment, you will need to send me a SMS message first so that I enter your name into my contact list.
 I get 10+ robo-calls a day and I will not answer a random number.
 Text me with your name and that you are a student in 1015 class.

-## Overview of class
+## Overview of the class

 Lectures:  Really good research on the *best* way to teach says that the optimal format is to pre-record lectures and edit them.
 Then to have one-on-one time with the students and discussion with the students during class.
 This is what we are going to do.
-I have split the lectures into 2 parts - there is a Pod-Cast - stuff that you need to know as a computer science major - but stuff that is not "white board" diagram type stuff.
-The pod cast will be more entertaining and not necessarily a "note taking" type of material.
+I have split the lectures into 2 parts - there is a podcast - stuff that you need to know as a computer science major - but stuff that is not "white board" diagram type stuff.
+The podcast will be more entertaining and not necessarily "note taking" type of material.
 It is designed to be something that you can listen to while doing the dishes.
 (Ok ...
 It is not all that entertaining - but I will add stories and anecdotes to the podcast - and it is on topics like history of computing - As a person in the computer science field - this will help you.
-If noting else knowing things that just don't work in this field is a good way to not repeat past mistakes.
+If nothing else, knowing things that just don't work in this field is a good way to not repeat past mistakes.
-Also the pod-cast section is shorter than a full 1 hour lecture.)
+Also the podcast section is shorter than a full 1 hour lecture.)

-Lectures - find someplace where you can focus and take notes.
+Lectures - Find someplace where you can focus and take notes.
 The first 1/2 of the class is on learning Python.
 This follows with the book (about the first 200 pages).
 The second 1/2 of the class is on Machine Learning
 - we will be using a package from Google called TensorFlow.
 In both